nais/doc/docs/tutorials/hello-nais.md

 Click on `Settings` -> `Collaborators and teams` -> `Add teams`.

-Select your team, and grant them the `Write` role.
+Select your team, and grant them the `Admin` role.

 You have now successfully created your own application repository and granted your team access to it.
 In the next steps we will have a closer look at the files needed to make this application NAIS!